 Chapter 3 - Hope and fear

 Without hope we die.
-That makes hope a top tool in the persuasion toolkit.
+That makes it a top tool in the persuasion toolkit.
 People thrive on hope and fail on fear - which is why villains use fear to bully people.
-Whereas heroic copywriters use hope (and my SURE methodology) to reveal a better way to strengthen it.
+Whereas heroic copywriters use hope along with my SURE methodology to reveal a better way.

 Chapter 4 - Change

-The FIRST thing we need pay attention to if we want the path of success to open up for us is change.
+The FIRST thing we need to pay attention to if we want to succeed is to understand change and what it means.
 But it's not just us that needs to change.
 We're here to change the hearts and minds of our audience too.
 This chapter shows you how to do both.

 Chapter 5 - Purpose, vision, and mission

 Without some kind of purpose, there is no meaning.
 But that purpose doesn't have to be some impossible pipedream.
-In this chapter I show you how to see your future in a new way so you can make the changes you need to make concrete.
+In this chapter I show you how to see your future in a new way so you can make the changes you need to make.
 This is YOUR mission.

 Chapter 6 - Niches, wants, and needs